rbardet/rbardet/README.md

 - **Languages:**
   - C, C++
   - x86 Assembly (Intel syntax)
+  - Java
-  - Basics of Java and Typescript
+  - Basics of Typescript
 - **Systems:**
   - Linux (working daily on it for over a year at school)
 - **Tools & Technologies:**